 The first step is to ensure you have well-organized data that can easily be turned into a dynamic table.
 This means ensuring that all data is in the proper rows and columns.
-If data is not properly organized the table will not work properly.
-Ensure that the categories (category names) are located in the top row of the dataset, as shown in the screen shot below.
+If data is not properly organized, then the table will not work properly.
+Ensure that the categories (category names) are located in the top row of the dataset, as shown in the screenshot below.

 Once you’ve completed step two, the “PivotTable Fields” box will appear.
 This is where you set the fields by dragging and dropping the options that are listed as available fields.
 You can also use the tick boxes next to the fields to select the items you want to see in the table.

-Now that the basic pivot table is in place, you can sort the information by multiple criteria, such as name, value, count or others.
+Now that the basic pivot table is in place, you can sort the information by multiple criteria, such as name, value, count, or other things.

 Adding a filter is a great way of sorting the data very easily.
-In the above example we how to sort, but now with the filter function, we can see the data for specific sub-sections with the click of a button.
+In the above example, we showed how to sort, but now with the filter function, we can see the data for specific sub-sections with the click of a button.

 Next, we can click on the filter button and select the filters we want to apply (as shown below).

-After this step is completed, we can see the revenue, shipping, and marketing spend for all products that were sold via the Instagram channel, for example.
+After this step is completed, we can see the revenue, shipping, and marketing spending for all products that were sold via the Instagram channel, for example.

 More filters can be added to the pivot table as required.

 The default in Excel pivot tables is that all data is shown as the sum of whatever is being displayed in the table.
-For example, in this table we see the sum of all revenue by category, the sum of all shipping expenses by category, and the sum of all marketing expenses by category.
+For example, in this table, we see the sum of all revenues by category, the sum of all shipping expenses by category, and the sum of all marketing expenses by category.

-To change from showing the sum or all revenue to the “count” of all revenue we can determine how many items were sold.
+To change from showing the sum of all revenues to the “count” of all revenue we can determine how many items were sold.
 This may be useful for reporting purposes.
-To do this, right click on the data you wish the change the value of and select “Value field settings” which will open the box you see in the screenshot below.
+To do this, right-click on the data you wish the change the value of and select “Value field settings” which will open the box you see in the screenshot below.

-In accounting and financial analysis, this is a very important feature, as it’s often necessary to move back and forth between units/volume (the count function) and total cost ore revenue (the sum function).
+In accounting and financial analysis, this is a very important feature, as it’s often necessary to move back and forth between units/volume (the count function) and total cost or revenue (the sum function).

-At this point we only have on category in the rows, and one in the columns (the values).
-It may be necessary, however to add an extra dimension.
+At this point, we only have one category in the rows and one in the columns (the values).
+It may be necessary, however, to add an extra dimension.
 A brief warning, however, that this could significantly increase the size of your table.

-In order to do this, click on the table so the “fields” box pops up and drag an extra category, such as “dates” into the columns box.
-This will sub divided each column heading into additional columns for each date contained in the data set.
+In order to do this, click on the table so that the “fields” box pops up and drag an extra category, such as “dates”, into the columns box.
+This will subdivide each column heading into additional columns for each date contained in the data set.

-In addition to that course, we also highly recommend these free resources:
+In addition to that course, we also highly recommend these free CFI resources:

 To master the art of Excel, check out CFI’s FREE Excel Crash Course, which teaches you how to become an Excel power user.
 Learn the most important formulas, functions, and shortcuts to become confident in your financial analysis.